jbcodeforce/aws-studies/docs/data/index.md

 With Aurora Global Database, one primary region is used for write and then up to 5 read only regions with replica lag up to 1 s.
 Promoting another region (for disaster recovery) has an RTO of < 1 minute

-* Serverless: automated database instantiation with auto scaling based on actual usage.
+* **Serverless**: automated database instantiation with auto scaling based on actual usage.
 This is a good approach for infrequent or impredictable usage.
 * Multi-master, to protect on write node failure.
 Every node supports read and write operations.
 The client has multiple DB connection definitions for failover.
-* **Global Aurora**: cross region replicas, or use Global Database with one primary region for R/W and up to 5 secondary regions (Read-only), with a replica lag < 1s and up to 16 read replicas per secondary region.
+* **Global Aurora**: across region replicas, or use Global Database with one primary region for R/W and up to 5 secondary regions (Read-only), with a replica lag < 1s and up to 16 read replicas per secondary region.
 Promoting a region for DR should lead to a RTO < 1 mn.
 It takes less than a second to do replicas cross region.
 * Aurora has integration with ML services like SageMaker and Comprehend.

 ### Backup